 Image and Image Pro have virtually identical feature sets, but are really different products which is entirely the result of the fact that Image Pro is a certified visual.
 Let's learn more.

 Both Image and Image Pro are designed to display images based on a view or filter within your data set.
-However, Image Pro is certified by Microsoft, which means that Microsoft has reviewed it's source code.
+However, Image Pro is certified by Microsoft, which means that Microsoft has reviewed and approved it's source code.

 This sounds good!
 But one aspect of certified visuals is that they can't access any remote data sources, due to Microsoft's security policy.
 So, for example, if you have an image file that is stored on a cloud store like Amazon or Azure, this is a remote data source.
 You access the image via a URL, and this is prohibited in certified visuals due to Microsoft's security policy.